coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 ```bash
 snakemake --cores 2 --forceall
 ```
-Now we can see in the logs, that Snakemake is running two jobs at a time, using two cores.
+Now we can see in the terminal output, that Snakemake is running two jobs at a time, using two cores.
 The execution time was around two times faster.
 Snakemake automatically detected, that some parts of the workflow can be run in parallel, and used the provided resources to parallelize the work.
 In this case, each file can be processed independently, there is no aggregation or combining the results.

 ### Error recovery and re-entry